 Language Apps and Websites

 Duolingo is a great free app for learning the basic structure of a language, and it’s great that they are throwing light on more endangered languages like Navajo and Hawaiian.
 There are plenty of apps available, plus language learning sites like Rosetta Stone and Babbel!

 If you have quite a bit of time before your trip you could always take up a class!
 Speaking is always considered one of the quickest ways to pick up a language.

-Good old fashioned phrasebooks
+Good old-fashioned phrasebooks

 I speak a little French, and would love to learn some Spanish next, and have been learning the basics of Welsh and Navajo on Duolingo, and Jèrriais from online sources!
 Which languages are you fluent in?
-Do you have any great stories from practicing your non-native language out on the road?
+Do you have any great stories from practising your non-native language out on the road?